 Here are 3 exercises that progress from a static stretch to a dynamic stretch to an eccentric load to a concentric load of the adductor muscle group.

-This article primarily included exercises to improve your Groin Mobility, Strength, & Control to mitigate risk of future Adductor or Groin Strains.
+This article primarily included exercises to improve your Groin Mobility, Strength, & Control to mitigate the risk of future Adductor or Groin Strains.
 We hope you enjoyed!